 Oeko-tex®

-Oeko-tex® certificates may well be one of the more well-known.
-Oeko-tex enables businesses and consumers to make responsible decisions which help to protect our planet for future generations.
+This certification may well be one of the more well-known.
+It enables businesses and consumers to make responsible decisions which help to protect our planet’s resources for future generations.

-The textile certification and testing (Oeko-tex label) process on which standards are based guarantees maximum consumer safety in raw material.
+The fabric certificates and testing processing on which standards are based guarantees maximum consumer welfare in raw material.

 It is one of the best-known labels for textiles and is used to test for harmful substances.
-It stands for customer confidence and high product safety.
+It stands for customer confidence and ensuring that products are very safe.

-In the Oeko-tex test they consider numerous regulated and non-regulated substances, which may be harmful to human health.
+In the certification test they consider numerous regulated and non-regulated substances, which may be harmful to human health.

 In many cases the limit values for the STANDARD 100 go beyond national and international requirements.